mdkamran-stack/Devops_interview-question-asked_2025/intequestions/Docker_int.md

 WORKDIR  It set current working directory permanently

 ## ENRTPOINT VS CMD: CMD when you want a default command that users can override.
-Use ENTRYPOINT when you want a fixed command, and let users only supply an input.
+Use ENTRYPOINT when you want a fixed command, but user can append it during runtime.
 # CMD
 ## diff bw command mode vs shell mode
 Shell mode runs commands via a shell and supports shell features, while command (exec) mode runs commands directly and is preferred for production due to better signal handling.